barnettc27/barnettc/README.md

 >Click the pictures of the instrument to play its sound.
 Also you can record and listen to your recording.

 [Find the Gold](https://ai2.appinventor.mit.edu/#5497223498301440)
+>Tilt your screen to lead the ball through the maze and get to the gold, and avoid the walls.